ONAC COVID-19 Emergency Cash Assistance Program

 Including Participation in the Native American Community Response Fund

 What is the purpose of the ONAC emergency cash assistance program?

-The goal of this initiative is to provide $500 in emergency cash assistance to Native American families who are financially impacted by COVID-19.
+The goal of this initiative is to provide $500 in emergency cash assistance to American Indian and Alaska Native families who are financially impacted by COVID-19.
 These funds may be used to pay for personal expenses.

 Who are the partners working on this initiative?

 In May 2020, the Oklahoma Native Assets Coalition, Inc. (ONAC) launched the ONAC Emergency Cash Assistance program, with support from the Wells Fargo Foundation.
 Through this program, ONAC is directly administering and funding 550 emergency savings accounts and is working to raise additional funds to support more families.
 To help ONAC directly serve more Native families, please consider making a donation at https://give.classy.org/COVIDONAC.
 ONAC is working with a variety of tribal and Native-led nonprofit partners, throughout the United States, to identify families in need of assistance.

 How is ONAC a part of the Native American Community Response Fund?